86th Street station (Second Avenue Subway): Station layout

 The 86th Street station is served by Q trains at all times, some N trains during rush hours, and one northbound R train during the AM rush hours.
+The station is between 96th Street to the north and 72nd Street to the south.
 It has two tracks and an island platform.
-The station is built so that it is more wide open than most other underground stations in the system; its architecture, along with two other Second Avenue Subway stations, was compared to a Washington Metro station by Dr. Michael Horodniceanu, President of MTA Capital Construction.
-The platform is 93 feet (28 m) below ground.
+The station is built so that it is more wide open than most other underground stations in the system; its architecture, along with two other Second Avenue Subway stations, was compared to a Washington Metro station by Michael Horodniceanu, President of MTA Capital Construction.
+The deep-level platform is 93 feet (28 m) below ground.
 The platform for the 86th Street station, like the other Second Avenue Subway stations, is 27.8 ft wide.
+As with other stations on the first phase of the Second Avenue Subway, it was designed and engineered by a joint venture of Arup and AECOM.

 The station has air-cooling systems to make it at least 10 F-change cooler than other subway stations during the summer.
 This requires the station to have large ventilation and ancillary buildings, rather than traditional subway grates.
 The station is also compliant with current fire codes, whereas most existing stations are not.
 Additionally, the station is waterproofed with concrete liners and fully drained.
 In early plans, the Second Avenue Subway was supposed to have platform screen doors to assist with air-cooling, energy savings, ventilation, and track safety, but this plan was scrapped in 2012 as cost-prohibitive.
 According to an internal study prepared for the MTA in 2020, the 86th Street station could theoretically accommodate half-height platform edge doors.
 Full-height platform screen doors would be possible but would necessitate the installation of structural bracing and relocation of several mechanical systems.